-- (2) A person shall not be qualified to be appointed as a member of the Commission if- - (a) he or she is a Senator or a member of the House; - (b) he or she is, or has at any time during the 3 years preceding his or her appointment been, a judge of the Supreme Court or a public officer. - (3) A member of the Commission shall not, within the period of 3 years commencing with the day on which he or she last held or acted in the office of member of the Commission, be eligible for appointment to or to act in any public office. - (4) Subject to the provisions of this section, the office of a member of the Commission shall become vacant- - (a) at the expiration of 3 years from the date of his or her appointment; or - (b) if any circumstances arise that, if he or she were not a member of the Commission, would cause him or her to be disqualified to be appointed as such under subsection (2). - (5) A member of the Commission may be removed from office only for inability to exercise the functions of his or her office (whether arising from infirmity of body or mind or any other cause) or for misbehaviour and shall not be so removed except in accordance with the provisions of this section.
+(2) A person shall not be qualified to be appointed as a member of the Commission ifa) he is a Senator or a member of the House;

+b) he is, or has at any time during the three years preceding his appointment been, a judge of the Supreme Court or a public officer.

+(3) A member of the Commission shall not, within the period of three years commencing with the day on which he last held or acted in the office or member of the Commission, be eligible for appointment to or to act in any public office.

+(4) Subject to the provisions for this section, the office of a member of the Commission shall become vacanta) at the expiration of three years from the date of his appointment; or b) if any circumstances arise that, if he were not a member of the Commission, would cause him to be disqualified to be appointed as such under subsection (2) of this section.

+(5) A member of the Commission may be removed from office only for inability to exercise the functions of his office (whether arising from infirmity of body or mind or any other cause) or for misbehaviour and shall not be so removed except in accordance with the provisions of this section.

-- (6) A member of the Commission shall be removed from office by the Governor General if the question of his or her removal from office has been referred to a tribunal appointed under subsection (7) and the tribunal has recommended to the Governor General that he or she ought to be removed from office for inability as aforesaid or for misbehaviour. - (7) If the Prime Minister represents to the Governor General that the question of removing a member of the Commission under this section ought to be investigated then- - (a) the Governor General shall appoint a tribunal which shall consist of a chairperson and not less than 2 other members, selected by the Chief Justice from among persons who hold or have held office as a judge of a court having unlimited jurisdiction in civil and criminal matters in some part of the Commonwealth or a court having jurisdiction in appeals from such a court; and - (b) the tribunal shall enquire into the matter and report on the facts thereof to the Governor General and recommend to him or her whether the member ought to be removed under this section. - (8) If the question of removing a member of the Commission has been referred to a tribunal under this section, the Governor General, acting in accordance with the advice of the Prime Minister, may suspend that member from the exercise of the functions of his or her office and any such suspension may at any time be revoked by the Governor General, acting in accordance with such advice as aforesaid, and shall in any case cease to have effect if the tribunal recommends to the Governor General that that member should not be removed. - (9) If the office of chairperson of the Commission is vacant or if the holder of that office is for any reason unable to exercise the functions of his or her office, then, until a person has been appointed to and has assumed the functions of that office or until the person holding that office has resumed those functions, as the case may be, they shall be exercised by such other member of the Commission as may be designated by the Governor General, acting in accordance with the advice of the Prime Minister.
+(6) A member of the Commission shall be removed from office by the Governor-General if the question of his removal from office has been referred to a tribunal appointed under subsection (7) of this section and the tribunal has recommended to the Governor-General that he ought to be removed from office for inability as aforesaid of for misbehaviour.

+(7) If the Prime Minister represents to the Governor-General that the question of removing a member of the Commission under this section ought to be investigated thena) the Governor-general shall appoint a tribunal which shall consist of a chairman and not less than two other members, selected by the Chief Justice from among persons who hold or have held office as a judge of a court having unlimited jurisdiction in civil and criminal matters income part of the Commonwealth or a court having jurisdiction in appeals from such a court; and b) the tribunal shall enquire into the matter and report on the facts thereof to the Governor-general and recommend to him whether the member ought to be removed under this section.

+(8) If the question of removing a members of the Commission has been referred to a tribunal under this section, the Governor-General, acting in accordance with the advice of the Prime Minister, may suspend that member from the exercise of the functions of his office and any such suspensions may at any time be revoked by the Governor-general, acting in accordance with such advice as aforesaid, and shall in any case cease to have effect if the tribunal recommends to the Governor-general that member should not be removed.

+(9) If the office of chairman of the Commission is vacant or if the holder of that office is for any reason unable to exercise the functions of his office, then until a person has been appointed to and has assumed the functions of that office or until the person holding that office has resumed those functions, as the case may be, they shall be exercised by such other member so the Commission as may for the time being be designated by the Governor-General, acting in accordance with the advice of the Prime Minister.